odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 keywords: php slim tutorial
 ---

-This Tutorial shows everything you need to learn about working with a powerful, lightweight Slim 4 framework.
+This tutorial shows you how to work with the powerful and lightweight Slim 4 framework.

 ## Table of contents